 Ready for improvement

-Since the start of the Covid-19 pandemic, EDUCATE Ventures has been in collaboration with Cambridge University Press, collecting evidence on technology use in UK homes and schools.
+Since the start of the Covid-19 pandemic, EDUCATE Ventures has been in collaboration with Cambridge Partnership for Education, collecting evidence on technology use in UK homes and schools.

 Have a look at our findings below!